INTRODUCTION

 - Experiment: Try different plant-based options to suit your taste.

-These small and consistent steps can make the transition smoother and help maintain a balanced diet.
+These small and consistent steps can make the transition smoother and help maintain a healthy and balanced diet.

 COMPLEMENTARY STRATEGIES FOR ALLERGY RELIEF